 Every major train company in Europe has a website where you can easily find prices, timetables and cheap deals.
 Check their homepages regularly or subscribe to train company newsletters to find the best deals.

-- Being willing to travel during the week and outside working hours is not only cheaper but often results in a more relaxed environment to travel in.
+- Being willing to travel during the week and outside working hours is not only more cost-effective but often results in a more relaxed environment.

-- Booking at least two-three days prior to travel will ensure you have a guaranteed seat for a reasonable price.
-I left booking a train ticket in Germany until the morning of travel and paid nearly a third more than the price I was quoted on lines just a few days before.
+- Booking at least two or three days prior to travel will ensure you have a guaranteed seat at a reasonable price.
+I left booking a train ticket in Germany until the morning of travel and paid nearly a third more than the price I was quoted online just a few days before.
 Major fail.

 More Than Just a Train Ride

-Since the first stop for most travellers to the UK is London, and beyond that, France or Belgium, I used cities like Paris, Lille or Brussels as an example of easy and cost-effective train journeys, alongside Germany and Italy since they are popular travel destinations.
+Since the first stop for most travellers to the UK is London, and beyond that, France or Belgium, I used cities such as Paris, Lille, and Brussels as examples of easy, cost-effective train journeys, alongside Germany and Italy, which are popular travel destinations.

-However, from these key destinations, you can easily explore the rest of Europe, including Romania, Serbia, Bosnia, Montenegro, Bulgaria and Greece.
+However, from these key destinations, you can easily explore the rest of Europe, including Romania, Serbia, Bosnia and Herzegovina, Montenegro, Bulgaria, and Greece.
 An easy way to do so is by using InterRail Global Passes.

-Europe is both accessible and, if planned accordingly, within a reasonable budget, but the best bonus of all?
+Europe is both accessible and, if planned accordingly, affordable, but the best bonus of all?
 Looking out of the train window.
 You’ll see more of Europe travelling by train than you thought possible.

 Sammi says